 Incorporate Relationship Selling into Your Sales Process

-The main principle underpinning relationship selling is simple: Always think about the long-term impact of your actions.
-Here are several ways you can incorporate relationship selling techniques into your sales process.
+Truthfully, I think the main principle of relationship selling is simple: Always think about the long-term impact of your actions.
+Here are several ways you can incorporate relationship-selling techniques into your sales process.

 1. Be honest with your customers at all times.